vseryakov/backendjs/README.md

 servers for Web services implementation.
 This framework only covers the lower portion of the Web services system: node.js processes, HTTP servers, basic API functinality, database access, caching, messaging between processes, metrics and monitoring, a library of tools for developing node.js servers.
-For the UI and presentation layer there is no restrictions what to use as long as it can run on top of the Express server.
+For the UI and presentation layer there are no restrictions what to use as long as it can run on top of the Express server.

 Features: